-Following government advice surrounding Covid-19 and The FA's announcement confirming the postponement of grassroots football in England, all of the Foundation's community-based projects have sadly been cancelled.
+Following government advice surrounding Covid-19, the Foundation's community-based projects have sadly been cancelled.

-As always, the safety and wellbeing of our participants and delivery staff is paramount and we need to ensure we're doing everything we can during these difficult times.
+As always, the safety and wellbeing of our participants and delivery staff is paramount.

-Michael Carrick Foundation is proud to support community projects across Newcastle upon Tyne and Greater Manchester.
-Over the last year, the foundation has engaged with 2893 people from dedicated programme participants and event volunteers to generous donors and amazing fundraisers.
+Michael Carrick Foundation is proud to support community projects across Tyne and Wear and Greater Manchester.
+Over the last year, the foundation has engaged with more than 3000 people through programme delivery, Carrick’s Boot Room campaign, and volunteering and training opportunities.